Through the River: Understanding the Benefit of Schedule-Free Methods for Language Model Training: Schedule-Free Optimizer as a Scalable Pretraining Method

 \paragraph{Schedule-Free Optimizer Tracks the River.} We next examine how closely the \texttt{SF-AdamW} trajectory follows the river in the loss landscape, building on the observation by \citet{wen2024understanding} that \texttt{AdamW} with a decaying LR converges toward the river.
 Specifically, we run a short decay phase of \texttt{AdamW} (linear decay from 1e-4 to 0) at each checkpoint from the \texttt{SF-AdamW} run described in the previous experiment.
 This decay phase---starting from a small LR---is designed to make minimal progress along the river direction while substantially reducing the hill component, pulling the iterate toward the valley floor.
 As a baseline, we apply the same procedure to \texttt{AdamW}.
 Results are shown in \cref{fig:Obs1}.

 We observe that applying a decay phase of \texttt{AdamW} to the \texttt{SF-AdamW} trajectory results in minimal additional loss reduction, in contrast to the \texttt{AdamW} trajectory where the decay phase leads to a sharp drop in loss.
-This suggests that \texttt{SF-AdamW} already closely tracks the river throughout training, eliminating the need for LR decay or weight averaging.
+This suggests that \texttt{SF-AdamW} already closely tracks the river throughout training, without requiring LR decay or weight averaging.

+To further support this interpretation, we measure the loss along linear interpolations between the 2B and 2.5B token checkpoints under three training regimes: (1) \texttt{AdamW} with a constant learning rate (LR), (2) \texttt{AdamW} with a linear LR decay to zero, and (3) \texttt{SF-AdamW} with a constant LR.
+As shown in \autoref{fig:river_valley_loss_profile}, the resulting loss curves display qualitatively distinct behaviors: (1) shows a convex, valley-shaped profile, indicating oscillation across the valley; (2) shows a sharp, monotonic decline, consistent with a transition from the valley wall to the floor; and (3) shows a flat, slow decline, suggesting that the trajectory is already closely aligned with the valley floor.
+Notably, cases (1) and (2) replicate the loss profiles reported in Figure~7 of \citet{wen2024understanding}, while (3) offers further evidence that \texttt{SF-AdamW} remains near the river throughout training.

 \newobservation[obs:sf_river]{\texttt{SF-AdamW} can follow the river without LR decay or weight averaging.}

 \paragraph{Sensitivity to Momentum Parameters.}

 Despite its strong empirical performance, SF method is highly sensitive to the choice of momentum parameters.
 For example, \citet{hagele2024scaling} report that \texttt{SF-AdamW} with $(\beta_1, \beta_2) = (0.9, 0.95)$ performs significantly worse in their pretraining setup, even exhibiting rising loss toward the end of training, whereas $(0.95, 0.99)$ leads to strong results.
 This sensitivity contrasts with the theoretical analysis of \citet{defazio2024road}, which shows that the SF method is worst-case optimal for any momentum setting in convex Lipschitz problems.